 Think of the knees moving out and away from the torso reaching toward the ceiling with the feet spreading on the floor.

 Consider the breathing coordination.
 Gently let your attention follow the exhale and inhale and movement of the ribs front to back and side to side.

 Think of the widening of the torso as extending across to the upper part of the arms and out through the shoulder blades and clavicles.
 Continue to release the arms long out through the elbows all the way to the ends of the fingertips.

 To let the head go forward and up,

 All together, one after the other.*

-Article adapted by Garnett Mellen, AMSAT Certified Alexander Technique Teacher.
-Original article written by Meade Andrews with information from The Art of Changing by Glen Park.
+Article adapted by Garnett Mellen, AMSAT Certified Alexander Technique Teacher, from Guidelines written by Meade Andrews with information from The Art of Changing by Glen Park.